YasmineBeck/gamma-robust-knapsack-interdiction-solver/README.md

 Builds and solves a Gamma-robust knapsack interdiction problem using the multi-follower approach.

 # Computational Results
-In what follows, we present new and corrected tables and figures that depict the numerical results of [the paper](https://link.springer.com/article/10.1007/s12532-023-00244-6) (see Section 4) in a different way.
+In [new-figures-and-tables.pdf](./new-figures-and-tables.pdf), we provide new and corrected tables and figures that depict the numerical results of [the paper](https://link.springer.com/article/10.1007/s12532-023-00244-6) (see Section 4) in a different way.

 First, we present new ECDF plots in which instances that cannot be solved within the time limit are now excluded, which has not been done before.
 This leads to a slight upward shift of the curves in the ECDF plots.